In time this will be moved – but it is too good a story, and needs to be first for a while.

 When Jim Ellis ’62 asked General Bradley, Class of 1915, his thoughts on Women Cadets at West Point – the General said “Congress passed it, the President signed it, I support it”.
 Every Serving Officer should have responded in a similar manner.

-The decision to require the Service Chiefs to evaluate the role of women in front line units was made by a bureaucrat, who shortly resigned.
+BUT —The decision to require the Service Chiefs to evaluate the role of women in front line units was made by a bureaucrat, who shortly resigned.
 Not a single elected official was involved.
 (See Women in Combat Role under Categories on the left)

-2. A 2011 visit to the Naval Academy to attend the Army – Navy Wrestling Match in Alumni Hall resulted in a second section under Categories.
+2. A 2011 visit to the Naval Academy to attend the Army – Navy Wrestling Match in Alumni Hall resulted in an additional section under Categories.
 The arm rest of the seat held a brass plaque.
 It named a Naval Academy Graduate with the following – Cruiser USS Houston 1942.
 It was sobering as it meant – that graduate had gone down with The Galloping Ghost of the Java Coast – sunk by the Japanese in 1942.
 The new Category is Killed in Action.

 Most of the Army Navy Games up to 1999 have news articles listed.
 There is a section of Football Cartoons under Army Greats